sanny32/OpenModScan/README.md

 ## Building
   Building is available via cmake (with installed Qt version 5.15 and above) or Qt Creator.
 Supports both OS Microsoft Windows and Linux.
+  On Linux you can build application via `build.sh` script.

 ## About supported operating systems